What is the Contribution Margin Income Statement?

 Advantages

-- Data is placed in an organized manner, which helps the management to understand how changes in production and sales volumes will affect the profit.
+- Data is organized, which helps the management understand how changes in production and sales volumes will affect the profit.

-- It helps in identifying variable expenses that are eating up too much of the revenue.
+- It helps identify variable expenses that are eating up too much of the revenue.

 - Even though the numbers remain the same, it gives a different perspective of the current financial condition.